niblyx-malnus/goals/doc/pokes.md

 ## %new-goal
 ### Description
-Create a new root goal in a given project.
+Create a new root goal in a given pool.

-`pin` is the "pin" or project id of the project you want to add a goal to.
+`pin` is the "pin" or pool id of the pool you want to add a goal to.

 `desc` is the description of the new goal.